 A seed stitch is made up of single knits and purls that alternate both horizontally and vertically.
 This stitch is considered so basic by some that patterns won't actually explain how to do it.
 If you are new to knitting, you will soon master the even or odd seed stitch.

 When you're doing the seed stitch, just remember that the knits and purls never stack on each other.
 The little purl bumps that this technique creates look like seeds, which is the effect that gives this stitch its name.

-This stitch is an excellent choice of stitching for any item that you'll see both sides of the finished product, such as a scarf because it looks the same on both sides.
+This stitch is an excellent choice of stitching for any item that you'll see both sides of the finished product, such as a scarf, because it looks the same on both sides.
 What is a bump on one side is a valley on the other, and vice versa.
-The stitch also lies flat, so it's ideal for the borders of sweaters or cuffs.
-However, some knitters find switching between knitting and purling for every stitch a little tedious,
+The stitch also lays flat, so it's ideal for the borders of sweaters or cuffs.
+However, some knitters find switching between knitting and purling for every stitch a little tedious.

 Even Seed Stitch

 If you have an even number of stitches, follow this pattern: